 How to Make a Reuben Sandwich

-- Spread a thick layer of Russian Dressing on the inside of one slice of bread and place it mayonnaise side down inside the hot skillet.
+Preheat the skillet over medium heat, spread a thick layer of Russian dressing on the inside of one slice of bread, and place it mayonnaise side down inside the hot skillet.

-- Lay a few slices of cheese (about 1 & ½ ounces) over the mayonnaise, then add about ¼ lb sliced corned beef.
+Lay a few slices of cheese (about 1 & ½ ounces) over the Russian dressing.

-- Top the corned beef with about ¼ cup of sauerkraut and another few slices of cheese.
+Top the corned beef with about ¼ cup of sauerkraut.

-- Use a spatula to lift the sandwich from the pan.
-Then, use your fingers to flip the sandwich over and placing it back on the spatula.
-Slide the sandwich back into the pan.
+Use a spatula to lift the sandwich from the pan.
+Then, use your fingers to flip the sandwich over, place it back on the spatula, and slide the sandwich back into the pan.

 How to Make Russian Dressing